Market intelligence for international student recruitment from ICEF

 Why is the study relevant for educators in Big Four countries?

 The study sheds light on the power of narrative on public sentiment and government policies.
-For example, if the media turns its focus on a handful of economists’ assertions that international students are to blame for housing or healthcare problems, that assertion takes on a snowball effect where it:
+For example, if the media turns its focus on a handful of economists’ assertions that international students are to blame for housing or healthcare problems, a snowball effect tends to occur where:

-- Pressures the government to react to an associated public (aka voter) sentiment that something must be done about international students.
+• The government is pressured to react to an associated public (aka voter) sentiment that something must be done about international students.

 By extension, this phenomenon suggests that efforts by international education stakeholders to shift the narrative are worthwhile, provided those efforts are backed by solid research and accompanied by a strong media strategy and coordinated lobbying.